How Much Does A Home Security System Cost (Installation, Monthly, Etc.)? ADT, Vivint, XFinity, Brinks, SimpliSafe, & More

 Our experts compare the top providers and sift through the hidden fees so your wallet won’t be surprised later.

-You can choose between DIY and professional installation as well as professional or self-monitored systems to find the right security system for your budget.
-We’ll help you understand all of the costs (and savings) you’ll incur so you won’t be surprised by your first bill.
+You can choose between DIY and professional installation and professional or self-monitored systems to find the right security system for your budget.
+We’ll help you understand all the costs (and savings) you’ll incur so you won’t be surprised by your first bill.

 Top 3 Home Security Systems & Category Winners

 Price isn’t everything.
-Our experts have reviewed the top home security providers on a number of different criteria: customer service, equipment, technology, ease of use and value and included them in the table below for your convenience.
+Our experts have reviewed the top home security providers on several different criteria: customer service, equipment, technology, ease of use, and value, and included them in the table below for your convenience.
 A weighted average score is calculated to arrive at a total score our experts use to rank the companies relative to one another.
 For a full explanation of our review criteria and how we calculate the final score, we invite you to visit our review criteria.

 Read